aocoronel/aoclibs/aoclibs/heap/README.md

 typedef struct {
         Err err;
         String value;
-} string_e;
+} eString;
 ```

-`string_e` is a type used to return an Error and a String Type from a function.
+`eString` is a type used to return an Error and a String Type from a function.
 If you want to know more about the Error type, read the error module [README](../README.md).

 Under the hood, String stores the pointer in the `Heap.ptr` and its length in `length`.